 Desired Price Range

-CRM software typically falls into several price categories ranging from $50/user/month to $250/user/month.
+A CRM typically falls into several price categories ranging from $50/user/month to $250/user/month.
 The companies we surveyed are divided into the following categories for their desired price range:

 The overwhelming majority weren’t particularly concerned with price point.
 They wanted to consider all their options and make a decision based on what would work best for their organization.